riesgos/dlr-riesgos-frontend/README.md

  - make it easy for the user to explore the range of effects a natural hazard can have

 ## Team
-Our team includes (in alphabetical order)
+Our team includes (in alphabetical order):
- - Mathias Böck
+ - Böck, Mathias
- - Michael Langbein
+ - Langbein, Michael
- - Nico Mandery
+ - Mandery, Nico
- - Martin Mühlbauer
+ - Mühlbauer, Martin
- - Torsten Riedlinger
+ - Riedlinger, Torsten
- - Elisabeth Schöpfer
+ - Schöpfer, Elisabeth

 ## Business logic